themeix/justinsola.github.com/index.markdown

 ## Research

-My research explores the motivations for security-seeking behaviors like gun ownership and reliance on law enforcement, and the interaction the criminal justice system with racial and socioeconomic inequality.
+I research security-seeking behaviors like gun ownership and reliance on law enforcement, and the interaction of the criminal justice system with racial and socioecnomic inequality.
 My active projects include:
 1. Evaluating the <a href="https://www.shadowcosts.com/">Shadow Costs</a> of reentry, diversion, and rehabilitation treatment programs
 2. Testing the role of bias in decisions to call the police
 3. Investigating how socioeconomic hardship affects gun ownership